-Project MALES will host its third annual Summer Leadership Academy at The University of Texas at Austin July 20-21, where 60 young men will get to experience what college is like.
+Project MALES hosted its third annual Summer Leadership Academy at The University of Texas at Austin on July 20-21, 2018.
+Over 60 young middle school and high school boys experienced what college is like as part of our Leadership Academy.
 This overnight event is meant to help demystify the college experience, reinforce the leadership skills they have developed over the year, and mitigate the effect of “summer brain drain”.
 Through our summer academy, we are addressing the lack of programming in Austin for our students, we know from decades of research that summer learning loss is a real phenomenon, particularly for low-income students.
-We are also inviting a family member of each young male to join us so that they can experience what college life is like.
-During this time, students and families will have the opportunity to walk in classrooms, experience a college course, stay in the dormitories, and tour the recreation facilities.
+We also invite a family member of each young male to join us so that they can experience what college life is like.
+During this time, students and families have the opportunity to walk in classrooms, experience a college course, stay in the dormitories, and tour the recreation facilities.

 Highlights from previous Summer Leadership Academies include:

-- A day of workshops on Leadership Development, Brotherhood, and College and Career Readiness.
+- Workshops on Leadership Development, Brotherhood, and College and Career Readiness.

 - Workshops on Creative Writing, Spoken Word, and Teatro.